ASD-Blueprint/desktop.gov.au/blueprint/overview.md

 The blueprint supports this Zero Trust initiative through various M365 features such as requiring device enrolment with Conditional Access and enforcing Azure Active Directory Identity Protection.
 Agencies should take a risk based approach when utilising features such as trusted IP locations, use these as a last resort when implementing a trust model.

-For more information, review [Zero Trust Security Model and Framework | Microsoft Security](https://www.microsoft.com/en-au/security/business/zero-trust).
+For more information, review [Microsoft's Zero Trust Security Model and Framework](https://www.microsoft.com/en-au/security/business/zero-trust).

 ### Virtual private network